Shailendra114/C-language/README.md

 * This language was formalized in 1988 by the American National Standard Institute (ANSI).

-* e UNIX OS was totally written in C.
+* The UNIX OS was totally written in C.

 * day C is the most widely used and popular System Programming Language.